oo0mmmm/Robust-Subsampling-SimSRT/Uniform_design/description.md

-In this folder, we offer two approaches to generate Uniform Design in two different programming languages (R and python respectively).
+In this folder, we offer one way to generate Uniform design.